 The python output is a TSV file containing the TE-gene relationship information based on the physical structure of the genome as descripted above.
 For each case, the start position, end position, ID and strand information are recorded.
 The TE ID, type, strand and position are also reported.
 Graphical visualization of the data is obtained by R scripts with the 4.0.2 version.
 Using the output file from the Python script, descriptive statistics of the relation between TEs and genes in the genome are presented.
 The output of the R scripts is graphs and CSV files containing the values counted by the algorithm.
 There are three R scripts allowing users to report three different statistics:

-TE statistics, which show how many TEs and what types of TE are present in the file and the distribution of TEs between those types.
+TE statistics, which show how many TEs and what types of TEs are present in the file and the distribution of TEs between those types.

 Overlap statistics, which show how many TEs have an overlap with genes, both upstream and downstream.